By David Rich

 Less than ten survive from the Selk’nam tribe or any tribe, all over age 50 years, waiting in remote Puerto Eden, Chile, for their own final departure.
 I bought two pounds of king crab from one of these weather-beaten Selk’nam stalwarts, a quiet stoic chap, when the ferry from Puerto Montt to Puerto Natales anchored for a single hour at Puerto Eden (good luck on finding this remote burg on a map).

-The southernmost Tierra del Fuegan tribe, the Yamana, lived naked in canoes, surviving the southern winds, rain and cold by slathering seal fat over every square inch of their bodies, tending fires in their canoes.
-For these fires Magellan named Tierra del Fuego, the land of fire.
+The southernmost Tierra del Fuegian tribe, the Yamana, lived naked in canoes, surviving the southern winds, rain, and cold by slathering seal fat over every square inch of their bodies, tending fires in their canoes.
+For these fires, Magellan named Tierra del Fuego, the land of fire.
 Darwin called the Selk’nam “among the most abject and miserable creatures I ever saw.”